Ranked & tested

 4. Stack-On PS-1505 — best budget desk-side safe#

 The PS-1505 is not fire-rated — important to know.
 It's the right pick for a different problem: locking up signed checks, client cash deposits, and small valuables that don't need fire protection but do need controlled access.
-Combination electronic lock with backup key, compact desk-side footprint, under $200.
+Combination electronic lock with backup key, compact desk-side footprint, at a budget price.

 What we left off#